stevedonovan/llib/readme.md

 A flag specifier like `string include[]` binds to an array of strings (`char**`); repeated invocations will add to this array (e.g "-I/mylib -I..").
+ However, if specified like so "int arr[]=,", then the flag takes a single argument which is a list of integers separated by ','.
+You can use any delimiter, but remember that some characters have special meaning in the shell, so '|' and ';' are not a good idea.

-A default cannot be specified; if the flag is not present the variable is initialized to a array of zero length. llib arrays know their size, so we don't have to track this separately.
+A default for an array flag cannot be specified; if the flag is not present the variable is initialized to a array of zero length. llib arrays know their size, so we don't have to track this separately.

 The understood types are `int`, `float` (means _double_), `string` (ref-counted `char*`), `bool`, `infile` and `outfile`.
 The last two bind to `FILE*` and will try to open the file for you; their defaults can be `stdin` and `stdout` respectively.

-Flags can also be implemented by _functions_, which you can see in action in `examples/testa.c`.
-Unlike variable flags, these can take an indefinite number of arguments. _Commands_ are related, where a program exposes its functionality with subcommands. for instance 'git status'.  `testa` shows how a simple but effective interactive prompt can be produced by spliting the line and parsing it explicitly.
+Flags can also be implemented by _functions_, which you can see in action in `examples/testa.c`. _Commands_ are related, where a program exposes its functionality with subcommands. for instance 'git status'.  `testa` shows how a simple but effective interactive prompt can be produced by spliting the line and parsing it explicitly.